sweetalert2/sweetalert2/.github/CONTRIBUTING.md

 ---

 For bug reports, please include:

 - a [jsfiddle](https://jsfiddle.net/) in order for us to be able to reproduce the issue.
 - expected behavior of the plugin
 - actual behavior

 JSFiddle template: https://jsfiddle.net/ad3quksn/199/

+JSFiddle template for IE11 and other old browsers: https://jsfiddle.net/ad3quksn/209/

 ---